 Dr. Gardner expects his latest research publication, “Statistically Inferred Time Warping: Extending the Cyclostationarity Paradigm from Regular to Irregular Statistical Cyclicity in Scientific Data”, to appear late-2018, to be his last publication in a research journal.
 Any new research results that he might produce are expected to be communicated exclusively on this website.

 Most of Dr. Gardner’s research from 2000 to 2013 has not been published in the open literature because of its proprietary nature and in some cases its sensitive nature from a national security perspective.
 That work, despite its relevance to cyclostationarity, will not appear on this website in the foreseeable future.
 However, an overview of this work is provided here on page 12.1.
 His work in astrophysics from 2013 to 2018 has not been published due to its nascent nature.
-But notes on this work may begin to appear on this website by 2019.
 In addition, unpublished past work on radio-frequency source location and imaging may begin to appear on this website by 2022.
 Finally, his recreational work on revolutionary wine openers/closures compatible with natural cork for still wine during the period 2000-2005 is reported on here.
 Further work ensued on cork-free closures with ecological advantages compared with aluminum screw caps in 2009 -2012, and is reported on here.
 Ongoing work on safe sparkling wine openers that avoid explosive exit of corks from bottles with contents under pressure was reactivated in 2022 (patents pending).

 1 The International Science Foundation funded the SAFIRE project for several years and then closed down at the time of its Founder/COB, Dr. James T. Ryder’s, death in May 2018.